Rules for program design and delivery.

 An assessed learning activity that integrates discipline theory, knowledge and skills with the practice of work, and which involves an industry or community partner.
 It may take place online or in a simulated workplace environment.
 Examples of WIL activities are practical or clinical placements, practicums, co-operative education, fieldwork, industry or community projects service learning and work-based learning.

-- Awarding degrees with honours or pass with distinction policy [for students who commenced their bachelor honours enrolment before 1 January 2016]
+- [Rescinded] Awarding Degrees with Honours or Pass with Distinction Policy (PDF 192 KB) [for students who commenced their bachelor honours enrolment before 1 January 2016]

 - ASQA Delegated Functions Processes and Guide (PDF 405 KB)

 |1.1||4 June 2018||3 July 2018||Minor amendment||Chair, Academic Board|

 |1.2||25 November 2019||17 December 2019||Amendment to Table 2||Academic Board|

 |1.3||17 February 2020||1 January 2020||Amendment to Table 2||Academic Board|